Powerwall System Design

-When stacked front-to-back, Powerwall must be floor-mounted and the stack must be anchored to an adjacent wall, and the Powerwall units must be joined together with Powerwall Stack Kit hardware.
+When stacked front-to-back, Powerwall must be floor-mounted and the stack must be anchored to an adjacent wall.
+Powerwalls must be joined together with a Powerwall Stack Kit.

 Stacking Larger Powerwall Systems

-For stacked systems with more than 3 Powerwalls, separate stacks of 3 units should be installed, with each stack attached to a wall.
+For stacked systems with more than 3 Powerwalls, separate stacks of 3 should be installed, with each group of 3 Powerwalls attached to a wall.

 Designing for Essential Load Backup

-If your electrical situation doesn’t allow for whole home backup, Tesla can design your system for essential load backup.
-This allows you to back up essential loads such as lights and outlets and leave out larger equipment like air conditioners.
+If your electrical situation doesn’t allow for whole home backup, Tesla or your Certified Installer can design your system for essential load backup.
+This allows you to back up essential loads such as lights and outlets and leave out larger equipment such as air conditioners.
 While the grid is operational, all appliances will be useable, but when the grid goes down only the loads you deem as essential will be operational.
 Since these systems require less power, a single Powerwall will typically be enough.

 A single Powerwall provides 5kW (13.5 kWh) of continuous power.
 You can back up any number of appliances, so long as their combined power usage does not exceed the total 5kW of continuous power per Powerwall.
-To learn more about typical power consumption of different appliances, click here.
+To ensure that your essential loads are available for backup, learn more about which appliances are typically more energy intensive than others.

 Your Powerwall Installation Site

-Powerwall and Backup Gateway can be installed indoors or outdoors, and can operate within a wide range of temperatures, from -4°F to 122°F. At the extremes of the temperature range, Powerwall may limit charge or discharge power to improve battery lifespan.
+Powerwall and Backup Gateway can be installed indoors or outdoors, and can operate within a wide range of temperatures, from -20°C to 50°C. At the extremes of the temperature range, Powerwall may limit charge or discharge power to improve battery lifespan.

 To optimise Powerwall performance, avoid installing Powerwall in locations exposed to direct sunlight or subject to sustained extreme temperatures.
-Additionally, while humidity and rain do not pose a risk, Powerwall should not be installed in locations subject to flooding or near water sources such as downspouts, faucets or sprinkler systems.
-In order to maintain proper ventilation, Powerwall should be kept clear of debris such as leaves and dense brush, and areas of accumulated snow.
+Additionally, while humidity and rain do not pose a risk, Powerwall should not be installed in locations subject to flooding or near water sources such as downpipes or sprinkler systems.
+In order to maintain proper ventilation, Powerwall should be kept clear of debris such as leaves and dense brush.